-This section presents the analytical methods available to answer for the assessment of the environmental outcomes according to the road map presented above.
+This section presents the analytical methods available for the assessment of the environmental outcomes according to the road map presented above.

-2.3.1 Modelling behaviour5
+3.1.1 Modelling behaviour6

-The analysis of intended and observed changes in individual decisions and of the incentives required to attain a given outcome (such as a reduction in water demand), requires a proper understanding of the drivers of water use decisions.
+The analysis of intended and observed changes in individual decisions and of incentives required to attain a given outcome (such as a reduction in water demand), requires a proper understanding of the drivers of water use decisions.
 At an individual or activity scale this analysis can be based on existing or ad hoc water demand functions, able to inform on how water demand responds to, for example, changes in prices and income.
-It can be the case for instance of the dynamic modelling of water demand and adaptation strategies to climate change in power stations (Koch and Vögele, 2009), estimations of residential water demand (Schleich and Hillernbrand, 2009), etc.
+This can be the case of the dynamic modelling of water demand and adaptation strategies to climate change in power stations (Koch and Vögele, 2009), estimations of residential water demand (Schleich and Hillernbrand, 2009), etc.